tomjoht/learnapidoc/_docs/code_tutorials/docapis_code_strategies.md

 Google has some collaborative notebook options with TensorFlow documentation, which has operations that you can execute on web pages.
 In the following screenshot, you can see an option to "Run code now":

-{% include course_image.html url="https://www.tensorflow.org/tutorials" size="750px" filename="tensorflowruncodenow" ext_print="png" ext_web="png" alt="Interactive code examples from TensorFlow" caption="Interactive code examples from TensorFlow" %}
+{% include course_image.html url="https://www.tensorflow.org/tutorials" size="large" filename="tensorflowruncodenow" ext_print="png" ext_web="png" alt="Interactive code examples from TensorFlow" caption="Interactive code examples from TensorFlow" %}

 Clicking "Run code now" takes you to Google's interactive notebooks that actually run the code in the browser:

-{% include course_image.html border="true" url="https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/_index.ipynb" size="750px" filename="tensorflowexperimentasyougo" ext_print="png" ext_web="png" alt="Google's interactive notebooks let you run the code in the browser" caption="Google's interactive notebooks let you run the code in the browser" %}
+{% include course_image.html border="true" url="https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/_index.ipynb" size="large" filename="tensorflowexperimentasyougo" ext_print="png" ext_web="png" alt="Google's interactive notebooks let you run the code in the browser" caption="Google's interactive notebooks let you run the code in the browser" %}

 Although interactive notebooks look cool, they seem like a lot of work for something that could more easily be accomplished with a sample app.
 Instead of figuring out how you can compile Python code or some other language in the browser, why not just provide a sample app that users can download and then proceed through locally, using their own compiling tools and setup?